amnapervez8910/Weather-Monitor-Simulator/README.md

-# Weather Monitoring System (Arduino + RS232)
+# Weather Monitoring System (Arduino UNO + RS232 Communication)

-Simple weather monitor using Arduino UNO, LEDs, and RS232 communication.
-No real sensors — it simulates temperature data.
+A simple weather monitoring system using Arduino UNO that simulates temperature and humidity data without real sensors.
+Temperature range is indicated using LEDs, and data is transmitted to a PC via RS232 communication using the MAX232 module.

 ## Components
 - Arduino UNO